The ROI of Personalization: Real Numbers for How It Pays Off

 Modern technology lets you personalize at scale, so 1:1 digital communications can reach millions of customers.
 Personalization is layered in terms of its complexity and capacity, and personalization efforts can be implemented to varying degrees, depending on what you’re looking to get out of it.

-The excuse we hear from most marketers is that you simply don’t have the time or energy to allocate towards a well-executed personalization campaign.
+The excuse we hear from most marketers is that you simply don’t have the time or energy to allocate toward a well-executed personalization campaign.
 But what you may be missing is the huge cost of not personalizing your efforts.
 Let’s take a look at the numbers and the real ROI of personalization.

 The Return on Personalization